Impact

 Risk and Exploitability

 The CVSS score of 5.3 indicates moderate base severity, yet the nature of OS command injection is high impact.
-EPSS data is not available and the vulnerability is not listed in the CISA KEV catalog, but the public disclosure and remote attack surface suggest a tangible risk.
-Exploitation requires network access to the device’s web interface, and the attacker does not need prior authentication.
-Given the potential for complete device compromise, the risk is significant for exposed devices.
+The EPSS score of 5% indicates a moderate probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog; the public disclosure and remote attack surface suggest a tangible risk.
+The description notes that the attack can be initiated remotely, but it does not explicitly state whether authentication is required, so the risk assessment assumes potential unauthenticated access but acknowledges uncertainty.
+Exploitation requires network access to the device’s web interface.

 OpenCVE Enrichment